Alex-Chen955/safe-diffusion-rl/index.md

 ## Introduction and Motivation

-Text-to-image (T2I) diffusion models such as Stable Diffusion turn natural-language prompts into photorealistic images, yet the same models can also produce disallowed content—sexual, violent, or hateful scenes—with little friction.
+Text-to-image (T2I) diffusion models such as Stable Diffusion [1] turn natural-language prompts into photorealistic images, yet the same models can also produce disallowed content—sexual, violent, or hateful scenes—with little friction.

 Mitigation strategies to date fall into two broad categories:

-1. **Detection-based approaches.** A safety checker inspects each generated image and replaces any that are flagged as unsafe with a blank frame.
+1. **Detection-based approaches.** A safety checker [2] inspects each generated image and replaces any that are flagged as unsafe with a blank frame.
 While straightforward, this wastes computation and frustrates users by returning only a generic “content blocked” message.
-2. **Guidance-based approaches.** Techniques such as negative prompting attempt to suppress risky concepts before inference.
+2. **Guidance-based approaches.** Techniques such as negative prompting [1] attempt to suppress risky concepts during the inference phase.
 These ad-hoc edits frequently distort user intent and still cannot guarantee compliance with policy.

-Both defenses are easy to bypass and can be disabled when model weights are openly released.
+Additionally, both defenses are easy to bypass and can be disabled when model weights are openly released.
 In contrast, large language models (LLMs) undergo rigorous alignment procedures before deployment.
 To bridge this gap, we propose a third approach: model-level alignment.
 Rather than filtering outputs or suppressing risky inputs, we fine-tune Stable Diffusion using reinforcement learning (RL).
 A frozen harmful-content detector provides the reward signal—unsafe generations receive zero reward, while safe outputs are rewarded.
 We aim to train the model to internalize safety constraints and generate policy-compliant images with minimal impact on user experience.

 ## Methodology